FedCod: An Efficient Communication Protocol for Cross-Silo Federated Learning with Coding: Evaluation

 \subsubsection{Conformance Experiments}

 Our proposed algorithms for cross-silo FL, including the coding strategies and the adaptive redundancy algorithm, are lossless communication protocols.
 Therefore, they do not affect the learning convergence of the global model.
-The experimental results in Table~\ref{table:conformance} show that our coding strategies in both the download and upload phases do not affect the convergence of the global model.
+Table~\ref{table:conformance} shows that our coding strategies in both the download and upload phases do not affect the convergence of the global model.
 The global models trained in the systems with coded aggregation and adaptive redundancy algorithm can also converge to the test accuracy with the same convergence rate and the same accuracy level.